diegoami/DA_ML_Capstone/solutions.md

 ### TRAINING SCRIPT

-The training script ,at _train.py_ accepts following arguments:
+The training script  _train.py_ accepts following arguments:
 * img-width: width to which resize images
 * img-height: height to which resize images
 * epochs: for how many epochs to train